opensafely-actions/cox-ipw/README.md

     0.5, 0.9 [default TRUE]

     --df_output=FILENAME.CSV
-    Output data csv filename (this is assumed to be within the output directory) [default results.csv]
+    Output data csv filename (this is assumed to be within the output directory but can be within a subdirectory) [default results.csv]

     --seed=INTEGER
     Random number generator seed passed to IPW sampling [default 137]

-    --save_analysis_ready=TRUE/FALSE
+    --save_analysis_ready=FILENAME.CSV
-    Logical, if analysis ready dataset for Stata should be saved [default FALSE]
+    If provided, analysis ready data csv filename (this is assumed to be within the output directory but can be within a subdirectory) [default ]

     --run_analysis=TRUE/FALSE
     Logical, if analysis should be run [default TRUE]